TheBetterQwerty/RustSafe/README.md

 ## Planned Improvements

-* **Secure Password Input**
-  Use of a crate preventing passwords from being visible on screen.

 * **Enhanced Rate Limiting**
   Solidifying rate-limiting for master password attempts to reduce the risk of brute-force attacks.
 This will include time-based lockouts.